-- Phosphorus binders are also called "phosphate binders" or "binders". - Your doctor may prescribe binders such as calcium carbonate, calcium acetate, sevelamer, lanthanum carbonate, or aluminum hydroxide. - Binders hold on to some of the phosphorus from food so that it does not enter your blood stream.
+- Phosphorus binders are also called "phosphate binders" or "binders". - Your doctor may prescribe binders such as calcium carbonate (Tums[TM], Apocal[TM]), calcium acetate, Renagel[TM], Fosrenol[TM] or Amphogel[TM]. - Binders hold on to some of the phosphorus from food so that it does not enter your blood stream.
 Like a sponge soaks up water, binders hold onto the phosphorus and prevent some of it from being absorbed into your blood.
-The phosphorus is passed out of your body in your stool, which helps to manage your phosphorus level. - Take the correct number of binders with each meal and/or snack as directed by your doctor, dietitian, or pharmacist. - Binders should be taken with your first bites of food.
+The phosphorus is passed out of your body in your stool, helping keep your phosphorus levels normal. - Take the correct number of binders with each meal and/or snack as directed by your doctor, dietitian, or pharmacist. - Binders should be taken right before the first bite of food.
 If you forget to take your binder before your meal, you can take it during your meal or up to 30 minutes after you eat. - Remember to take your binders with you when you eat out and when you travel.
-Keep some in your purse, car, or at your office in case you forget to bring them with you. - Do not take your binders at the same time as your iron pills, as they decrease the amount of iron your body can absorb.
+Keep some in your purse, car, or at your office in case you forget to bring them with you.

+Do not take your binders at the same time as your iron pills, as they decrease the amount of iron your body can absorb.